 Winemakers all across the northern hemisphere are making a collective sigh of relief.
 November marks the end of the grape-growing season and, for most wineries, the completion of the annual harvest.
 The grapes have been picked, pressed and fermented and the wine is now resting comfortably in any number of vessels: stainless steel, wood, concrete, or clay.
 After all the hard work of the harvest season, grape growers and winemakers are now kicking back and toasting to the new vintage.

-In Beaujolais, a French wine region to the north of Lyon, what started out as a local growers' tradition of partying together and comparing the new wines has evolved into a global phenomenon celebrated with festivals, fireworks and parties.
-Each year, Beaujolais nouveau (new Beaujolais), is released at 12:01 a.m on the third Thursday of November, only six to eight weeks after the grapes have been picked.
+In Beaujolais, a French wine region just north of Lyon, what started out as a local growers' tradition of partying together and comparing the new wines has evolved into a global phenomenon celebrated with festivals, fireworks and parties.
+Each year, Beaujolais Nouveau (new Beaujolais), is released at 12:01 a.m on the third Thursday of November six to eight weeks after the grapes have been picked.
 This light and fruity wine is a result of carbonic maceration, a process in which fermentation occurs inside the uncrushed grapes.
 Without being given the time to develop much complexity, it's meant as an easygoing quaffer, a drink for celebrating the last fruit of the season.

-Read more about Beaujolais nouveau on Grape Collective: "Franck Duboeuf And The Marketing Miracle That Is Beaujolais Nouveau."
+Read more about Beaujolais Nouveau on Grape Collective: "Franck Duboeuf And The Marketing Miracle That Is Beaujolais Nouveau" and at thewinechef.com.